What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Theoretical Justification and Motivation

-where $N^k_{uv}$ is the size of the overlapping subgraph of $\mathcal{G}^k(u)$ and $\mathcal{G}^k(v)$, and the expectation is taken with respect to the generating distribution of the graph and the randomness in choosing $u$ and $v$. \end{proposition} Proposition \ref{prop:lower_bound} provides a quantitative characterization of task-irrelevant information of GAE.
+where $N^k_{uv}$ is the size of the overlapping subgraph of $\mathcal{G}^k(u)$ and $\mathcal{G}^k(v)$, and the expectation is taken with respect to the generating distribution of the graph and the randomness in choosing $u$ and $v$. \end{proposition} The proof is deferred to Appendix \ref{appendix:proofs}.
+Proposition \ref{prop:lower_bound} provides a quantitative characterization of task-irrelevant information of GAE.
 We discuss possible relaxations of the independence assumptions in Appendix \ref{appendix:proofs}.

-The proof is deferred to Appendix \ref{appendix:proofs}.
-According to proposition \ref{prop:lower_bound}, the redundancy of GAE scales almost linearly with the size of overlapping subgraphs.
+According to Proposition~\ref{prop:lower_bound}, the redundancy of GAE scales almost linearly with the size of overlapping subgraphs.
 To design better self-supervised graph learning methods, we need a principled way to reduce the redundancy while keeping task-relevant information $I(U; T|V)$ almost intact.